The Anderson Model of Burnout Prevention (AMBP™)

 Chronic exhaustion.
 Function is compromised.

 This is where existing models begin.
 Energy drops fast and significantly.
 The person is carrying the full accumulated weight of Zones 1 and 2 beneath it, which is why recovery from Depletion is longer and more complex than earlier intervention.
-The AMBP™ exists to intervene before this threshold is crossed.

 Key markers: